Kachachan/LibreEHR/INSTALL.md

 #### Step 5
 You will be given instructions on configuring the PHP.
 We suggest you print these instructions for future reference.
 Instructions are given to edit the `php.ini` configuration file.
 If possible, the location of your `php.ini` file will be displayed in green.

 If your `php.ini` file location is not displayed, then you will need to search for it.
 The location of the `php.ini` file is dependent on the operating system.
 In linux, `php.ini` is generally found inside the `/etc/php/7.0` directory.
 In Windows, the `XAMPP` package places the `php.ini` file in the `xampp\apache\bin\` directory.
+The `WAMPP` package places the `php.ini` file in the `WAMP\BIN\PHP\` directory.

-To ensure proper functioning of LibreHealthEHR you must make sure that settings in the `php.ini` file include:
+To ensure proper functioning of LibreHealthEHR you must make sure that the `php.ini` file includes the following settings:
 ```
 max_execution_time = 600
 max_input_time = 600